Question (1): Are foreigners entitled to own property?

 Some frauds may occur and may increase on foreigners by their ignorance of laws and regulations and not knowing the secrets of fraud and fraud may occur directly or indirectly and some are simple, for example, raise prices more than the real price offered by marketers or other ways to raise the value of the property

-Apart from the big scams that are buying fake or other real estates, I have not seen any of this but I have heard it and maybe exaggerations or because of the great ignorance of the buyer and as we know that the law does not protect the fools
+Apart from the big scams that are buying fake or other real estate, I have not seen any of this but I have heard it and may be exaggerations or because of the great ignorance of the buyer and as we know that the law does not protect the fools

 The problems that require you to consult an expert are, for example, the inability to own property for foreigners in this place as mentioned earlier or because of the lack of permits necessary for the project or because of example legal problems such as booking from the bank or mortgage or problems on the ground between partners and these problems are many and need to be an expert To study each case as the expert knows what to ask and where exactly he is looking